Executive Function Coaching: A Guide for HSC Students in 2026

 2. Organisation Skills for Keeping Track of Deadlines

 Organisation goes beyond having a tidy desk and colour coded planner.
-It includes knowing where to find notes, keeping digital files sorted, and maintaining a reliable system for tracking due dates.
+It includes knowing where to find your notes, keeping digital files sorted, and maintaining a reliable system for tracking due dates.

 A good organisation system reduces mental load.
 When your child doesn’t have to search for resources or wonder what’s due next, they can direct that energy toward actual studying.